NautilusOSS/envoi-contracts/README.md

-OpenSubmarine | Contracts
+Envoi Naming Service | Contracts

-A library for secure smart contract development.
-Build on a solid foundation of community-vetted code similar to OpenZeppelin but for the Algorand Virtual Machine (AVM) and using Algorand Python instead of Solidity.
+Core smart contracts for enVoi Naming Service.
+Build on a solid foundation of code similar to OpenSubmarine but for the Algorand Virtual Machine (AVM) and using Algorand Python.
 Testing is done using Algorand Pythnon Testing and Mocha and Chai frameworks.

+* Implementations of naming service core contracts.
 * Implementations of standards like ARC200 and ARC72.
-* Flexible role-based permissioning scheme.
-* Reusable Algorand python components to build custom contracts and complex decentralized systems.